KarlR24/FitzHugh-Nagumo-on-Networks/README.md

     delta_t, T: float
         for Euler approximation of the differential equations

-Note that for every simulation run there are new random initial states generated.
-Every simulation run is one curve in the plot.
+Note that for every simulation new random initial states are generated.
+Every simulation run is one curve in the plot which describes the phase coherence of the network for the run time of the model.

 phase coherence measure:
 "The synchronization of FitzHugh–Nagumo neuron network coupled by gap junction" -